Krugou/comingsoon/README.md

 ## Development

 This project uses:

 - Three.js for 3D rendering
 - TextGeometry for 3D text
 - Tailwind CSS for styling
 - Vanilla JavaScript for interaction

-## Credits

-Created by Turbiini & Metropolia University of Applied Sciences.